denizariyan/dedup/README.md

 When using `--action hardlink`, duplicate files are replaced with hardlinks to a single copy.

 Note that hardlinking files means the metadata such as file ownership and permissions are lost for the duplicates which are replaced by hardlinks.
-It is planned to improve this in future versions, but hardlinking is the only option for now.
+It is planned to provide other options in the future, but hardlinking is the only option for now.

 If you are packaging the deduplicated files later, consider using a hardlink-aware archiver like `tar` to benefit from space savings.

-- All hardlinked files share the same inode (same data on disk)
-- Deleting any one file doesn't affect the others
-- Original selection: shortest path is kept as the "original", others are replaced with hardlinks to it.
-- Only works within the same filesystem and requires write permissions on the "original" file.

 Use `--dry-run --verbose` first to preview what would change.